mdavidson9/docs.balsamiq.com/content/cloud/sharing.md

 Balsamiq Cloud is designed for collaboration and offers many ways for you to get feedback on your designs.
 This document outlines a few different ways so that you can pick the right one to fit each situation.

 For sharing with collaborators, just have your [site owner](../people/#site-owners) invite them as [staff members](../people/#staff-members).
 Once they’re set up as staff members on your Balsamiq Cloud site, you can quickly [invite them](../people/#inviting-someone-to-a-project) to projects.
+To learn how to work on the same wireframes together, see our article on [Collaborative Editing](../collaborating/).

 ---